toedter/json-api/_format/1.1/index.md

 > Note: These content negotiation requirements exist to allow future versions of this specification to add additional media type parameters.

+Clients and servers **MUST** specify the `ext` media type parameter in the `Content-Type` header when they have applied one or more extensions to a JSON:API document.

+Clients and servers **MUST** specify the `profile` media type parameters in the `Content-Type` header when they have applied one or more profiles to a JSON:API document.

 ### <a href="#content-negotiation-clients" id="content-negotiation-clients" class="headerlink"></a> Client Responsibilities

 When processing a JSON:API response document, clients **MUST** ignore any parameters other than `ext` and `profile` parameters in the server's `Content-Type` header.

+A client **MAY** use the `ext` media type parameter in an `Accept` header to require that a server apply all the specified extensions to the response document.

+A client **MAY** use the `profile` media type parameter in an `Accept` header to request that the server apply one or more profiles to the response document.

+> Note: A client is allowed to send more than one acceptable media type in the `Accept` header, including multiple instances of the JSON:API media type.
+This allows clients to request different combinations of the `ext` and `profile` media type parameters.

 ### <a href="#content-negotiation-servers" id="content-negotiation-servers" class="headerlink"></a> Server Responsibilities